Getting Started with Your Own Concession Business

 More and more families are embracing the “staycation,” which means local attractions need more to entertain and feed crowds.
 You don’t need a shop – instead, start from a tent or trailer on weekends, setting up at farmers’ markets, community events, and children’s sports games.

 Keep your day job and sell concessions on weekends until your business is profitable enough to expand.
 Start small with one great machine like the Sno-King to test out your idea, or choose a few types of concessions.
 In the following example, you’ll see how quick and easy it can be to recoup your initial costs.

 Sample Purchase for a Small Trailer or Booth

 Selling approximately 1,000 servings from each machine at $2.00 will pay for your concession equipment!
 If your market will bear it, you can even charge higher prices.
 Quite often, your first really busy weekend or two will pay for these three machines.

 - Offer a limited menu.
 Keeping things simple will allow you to provide faster service and reduce waste.
 Start with 3-4 menu items.

 - Don’t compete with the wrong businesses.
 Avoid carbonated drinks and burgers – you’re here to sell fun foods and not to try and take business from burger joints.

 - Observe what others are doing.
 Attend local fairs and festivals to get inspiration on how others market and price their products.

 - Sell the concept.
 Remember that people are purchasing an experience.
 For example, Sno-Kones® sell for about $1, but shaved ice can retail for $2-$4 because customers view it as a higher-value product.

-Download the full ebook for more insider information on starting your concession business.
+Explore our eBook section for more insider information on starting your concession business.